mattwarren/mattwarren.github.io/_posts/2017-11-08-A-DoS-Attack-against-the-C#-Compiler.md

 ### Mono Compiler

-As a comparison, here's the results from the [Mono compiler](https://github.com/mono/), thanks to [Egor Bogatov](https://twitter.com/EgorBo) for putting them together.
+As a comparison, here are the results from the [Mono compiler](https://github.com/mono/), thanks to [Egor Bogatov](https://twitter.com/EgorBo) for putting them together.

 | Level | Compile Time (secs) | Memory Usage (Bytes) |
 |-------|--------------------:|---------------------:|